Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 \subsection{Analysis of Benchmark Instability}

-A closer inspection reveals that the notion of a single "best" model is an illusion created by the specifics of the evaluation protocol.
+Further analysis indicates that no single model can be reliably identified as superior, as rankings depend on the specifics of the evaluation protocol.
 We identified three primary sources of this instability.